Zero (Chris Brown song)

 "Zero" is a song by American singer Chris Brown from his seventh studio album Royalty.
 It was released as a single on September 18, 2015, by RCA Records.

-The song received positive reviews from music critics who noted it as one of the album's highlights, and celebrated its production, praising his 1980s sound including the use of talk box.
+The song received positive reviews from music critics, who noted it as one of the album's highlights and celebrated its production, praising his 1980s-inspired sound, including the use of talk box.
 The song peaked at number 80 on the Billboard Hot 100.

 Composition and lyrics

 "Zero" is a disco-funk song.
-The song was compared by some critics to the work of American band Chic and French electronic music duo Daft Punk.
-The funk elements are heard in the bass line and in the rhythm of the electric guitar in the chorus.
-A factor that is reminiscent of Daft Punk songs is the presence of a robotic voice edited with the vocoder in some parts of the song.
-Lyrically, in the song Brown sings about how he does not care about his break up with his ex-girlfriend, as he sings, "Ask how many nights I've been thinking of you, zero".
+Critics compared it to the work of American band Chic and French electronic music duo Daft Punk.
+Funk elements are evident in the bass line and the electric guitar rhythm in the chorus.
+The track also features a robotic vocodered voice reminiscent of Daft Punk.
+Lyrically, Brown sings about not caring over a breakup, stating, "Ask how many nights I've been thinking of you, zero".
 Some critics speculated that the lyrics were dedicated to Brown's ex-girlfriend Karrueche Tran.